Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/calico-for-windows.md

 ## Steps

-1. Enable AKS windows Calico feature and register the service in your cluster.
+1. Enable AKS windows Calico feature and register the service in your cluster. **Note:** This may take several minutes to complete, so it could be a good time for a coffee or lunch break.

     ```bash